austinschao/react-jobly/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Friender is a full stack application that allows users to find a potential friend.
-Users will have the ability to match with each other and send private messages (work in progress).
+Jobly is a full stack application that allows users to find their dream company and their job openings.

 ### Installation